Financial Aid and Scholarships

 Financial Aid Deadlines and Resources

 Students seeking Federal and/or State financial assistance should submit the Free Application for Federal Student Aid (FAFSA) application by the priority deadline date for fall attendance.
-Students must reapply for assistance prior to each academic year on October 1.
+Students must reapply for assistance prior to each academic year on October 1st.
 Students are required to complete the FAFSA online at fafsa.gov.
+(Student not eligible to complete a FAFSA may submit a State Aid Application.
+For assistance contact the Financial Aid Office at 505-925-8590.

 Federal Pell Grant